Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation

-To evaluate the quality of the generated interpretations, previous work has predominantly relied on human evaluation.
-We also conducted a human evaluation, as detailed in Section \ref{sec:human_score}.
-However, human evaluation is inherently subjective, and we aim to assess the quality of the generated concepts in a more objective and quantitative manner.
-Therefore, we propose a new benchmark, \textit{Legal Concept Entailment}, which is reproducible and enables an objective comparison of interpretations generated by different methods.
+Previous work~\cite{savelka2023explaining} has predominantly relied on human evaluation to evaluate the quality of the generated interpretations.
+We also conducted human evaluations, as detailed in Section \ref{sec:human_score}.
+However, human evaluation is inherently subjective, and we aim to assess the quality of the generated concepts more objectively and quantitatively.
+Therefore, we design the legal concept interpretation evaluator based on a new task we propose, Legal Concept Entailment.
+It enables an objective and reproducible comparison of different interpretations' quality.